Extradition to and from Ireland

 - The death penalty does not apply to the offence.

-The authorities in the other country requesting your extradition from Ireland, apply to the Minister for Justice and Equality for your extradition.
+The authorities in the other country requesting your extradition from Ireland, apply to the Minister for Justice for your extradition.
 All extradition proceedings are then dealt with by the High Court.
 The usual rules in relation to criminal trials apply to extradition proceedings.

 Section 14 of the Extradition Act 1965 prevents the extradition of an Irish national unless the relevant extradition treaty or arrangement provides otherwise.
 For example, treaties with the United States and with Australia apply to Irish citizens or nationals.

 Further information on extradition from Ireland to non-EU countries is available on the Department of Justice’s website

 Extradition to and from the UK